Date & time: 2nd July 2013, 11:19hrs

 The caller explained that they had found a female mallard with about 13 babies walking through the cul-de-sac outside their house and out of concern for their safety managed to get them ushered into their garden for safety.
 They were concerned they may get run over.

-Two ambulances attended on site bring in four rescues from two different locations.
+Two ambulances attended on site bringing four rescuers from two different locations.
 The mallard and ducklings were alert and able to move around with out any signs of obvious injury.
 The female mallard's wings were level and balanced correctly on her body and showing no signs of injury or trauma.
-The duckling were counted and she was found to have 11 ducklings, none of which appeared unhealthy.
+The ducklings were counted and she was found to have 11 ducklings, none of which appeared unhealthy.
 The ducklings were approximately 2-4 days old.
 Counting the ducklings is important in case mum becomes frightened and flies off causing the ducklings to scatter, and ensures you find the right number.

 Rescue & casualty assessment

 There was no immediate threat to the mother or ducklings life, and no reason for them to need hospitalisation.
 Looking at local maps it was discovered that there were at least three different ponds which the female mallard was possibly heading towards.

 It was decided against trying to catch the mallard and ducklings and relocated them as the risk of moving them to the wrong pond was too great.
 An Ambulance will be used to drive slowly in front of the mum and duckling but at a suitable distance not to discourage the mum and ducklings.
 Two rescuers will be assigned to monitor and stand on any drains to prevent ducklings from falling through.
 The final rescuer helped by a couple of local residents walked slowly behind the mum and ducklings again at a suitable distance as not to discourage or influence the direction in which she travels.
 Sussex Police is informed of the situation and rescue.